 Victoria Peak stands at 1811 feet above sea level making it the tallest mountain on Hong Kong Island.
 The Peak Tram has been taking people to the top for over 120 years!
 In the mid 18th century, Victoria Peak was an exclusive area where many of the upper class lived.
 It was not easy to get to those residences though.
 Then in 1873, a hotel opened and in order to increase business a better form of transportation to the top was needed.
 In 1888, the Victoria Peak Tram began service as the first cable funicular in Asia.

 The Victoria Peak Tram is easy to get to using the Hong Kong transport.
 You can walk from the MTR Central Station J2 exit.
 They sell tickets for the tram where you board both at the bottom and top of Victoria Peak.
 Round trip tickets cost 45 HKD and one way cost 32 HKD for each adult.
 They also have ticket packages which include other features like the Sky Terrace 428 and Madame Tussaud’s.

 Now, there are several other options to choose from for getting to Victoria Peak.
-If you have time and energy, hiking is an option.
+If you have time and energy, there is a Victoria Peak hiking trail and you can walk up Victoria Peak.
 There are also roads that go to Victoria Peak, so you could take a taxi or a bus.
-If you decide to take the bus board the Peak Tram shuttle bus No. 15C at the Central Bus Terminus, close to Star Ferry Pier 8.
-The bus to Victoria Peaks costs 4.20 HKD per person.
+If you decide to take the bus, board the Peak Tram shuttle bus No. 15C at the Central Bus Terminus, close to Star Ferry Pier 8.
+You can enjoy some nice views as the Victoria Peak bus takes you all the way to the top.
+The bus to Victoria Peak costs 4.20 HKD per person from Central.